Last updated on 1st December 2023

 While each and every one of these software demos earned a spot on our list for a different reason, there are some common threads that make all of these videos truly awesome:

-- They let their brands shine: These videos all used bright colors, lively graphics, animated text, and other elements to add vibrancy to the viewing experience.
+3. They let their brands shine: These videos all used bright colours, lively graphics, animated text, and other elements to add vibrancy to the viewing experience.
 Remember, informative doesn’t have to mean boring.
 Let your brand come to life in your software demo, and don’t be afraid to have a little fun.

 Now that you’ve been inspired by these 20 amazing examples, you’re probably wondering how you can get started creating your own software demo video.

-If so, check out our article, X Essential ingredients of an amazing software demo, or check out our app demo product page.
+If so, check out our article, 7 Essential ingredients of an amazing software demo, or check out our software video production page.

 Both pages are filled with examples and tips on how to make a software demo that captures your viewers’ attention, explains your tool and its benefits, and – most importantly – earns sales.